The official blog of the Lung Institute.

 It’s a sad state of affairs, but the survival rates for a lung transplant are not very good.
 According to the National Heart, Lung and Blood Institute (NHLBI), the survival rate for someone receiving a single-lung transplant (only one of the two lungs is being replaced) has a 78 percent chance of survival for 1 year, a 63 percent chance at 3 years and a 51 percent chance to live 5 years.
 They also note that the median survival for single-lung transplants is 4.6 years.
 On the other hand, double-lung transplants tend to see slightly higher survival rates, and the median survival rate for a double-lung transplant is 6.6 years.

 Before the option of a lung transplant is considered, patients may find results in alternative treatment options.
-The Lung Institute offers stem cell therapy to help treat lung diseases.
+The Lung Institute offers cellular therapy to help treat lung diseases.
 Most patients see an improvement in their quality of life post treatment.
 If you or a loved one suffers from a lung disease, we may be able to help.
 For more information, contact us or call us at (800) 729-3065.